GEO (GEO)

 Share Repurchases

-- The GEO Group's Board of Directors increased its share repurchase authorization to $500 million and extended the program through December 2029, with approximately $458.4 million available as of November 6, 2025.
+- The GEO Group's Board of Directors increased its share repurchase authorization to $500 million in November 2025, extending the expiration date to December 31, 2029.
+Approximately $458.4 million of this authorization remained available as of November 6, 2025.

-- In the third quarter of 2025, the company repurchased approximately 1.97 million shares at an aggregate cost of $41.6 million.
+- During the third quarter of 2025, the company repurchased approximately 1.97 million shares of common stock for an aggregate cost of approximately $41.6 million.

 Share Issuance